-The original pair of AirPods weren't the smartest earbuds you could get, but they were a good first step.
+The original pair of AirPods aren't the smartest earbuds, but they're a good first step.
 They're easy to use, have good battery life and pair really well with a cellular Apple Watch.

 Read this: The best hearables and smart buds to buy

-So how could Apple top a success?
+So how - and when - could Apple top a success?
 There are a couple of ways.

 While it may have fallen behind Google Assistant and Alexa, Siri is still a big deal for Apple.
-It's worked to make it easier to use on the Apple Watch, for example, enabling the digital assistant with a simple wrist raise.
+The company has worked to make it easier to use on the Apple Watch, for example, enabling the digital assistant with a simple wrist raise.

-The third-generation AirPods are likely to be water resistant so that they could survive splashes of water and rain.
+The third-generation AirPods are likely to be water resistant so that they could survive splashes of water, rain and sweat.
 You won't be able to swim with them or anything like that, but it's good to know you won't have to worry about them in bad weather.

-In the meantime, we'll have to wait and see Apple continue to iterate on AirPods until it can eventually build up to an ambitious pair of hearables.
+Apple isn't huge on trends, and it usually doesn't push out products until sensors and components are affordable at scale and the time is ripe.
+Then it'll pounce.
+In the meantime, we'll have to wait and see when the more iterative versions of AirPods will arrive.
 Seeing as wearables are a big source of growth for Apple right now, it's a matter of when and not if.
-And the when isn't on 30 October.